Toddler loses both

 It is interesting to note that Dorothy was involved

 and photographs.
-Her parents had been young, in love
+They'd been young, in love

-and had adored their little Dot...but no matter how
+and had adored their little Dot, but no matter how

 nicely the story started, for a child growing up